wkarges/microsoft-teams-integration/README.md

 ## Step 4 - Obtaining the necessary request parameters through Postman.

   In order to make posts to Microsoft Teams you'll need a Team Channel to post to.
-In this tutorial we're going to create a new team and channel to post to but you can alternatively use an existing [Team](https://docs.microsoft.com/en-us/graph/teams-list-all-teams?context=graph%2Fapi%2F1.0&view=graph-rest-1.0) & [Channel](https://docs.microsoft.com/en-us/graph/api/channel-list?view=graph-rest-1.0&tabs=http).
+In this tutorial we're going to create a new team and channel but you can alternatively use an existing [Team](https://docs.microsoft.com/en-us/graph/teams-list-all-teams?context=graph%2Fapi%2F1.0&view=graph-rest-1.0) & [Channel](https://docs.microsoft.com/en-us/graph/api/channel-list?view=graph-rest-1.0&tabs=http).

 ### Create new Team